-Consistent Language
+Consistent Language and Emotional Coaching Scripts

 To provide consistency, all staff (including visitors) use our agreed language and scripts with pupils.
 This helps our pupils to take responsibility for their behaviour, reflect and know the routine of what happens next.
+The scripts help to validate a pupil's feelings, teach them how to manage emotions, and promote emotional literacy.
 We actively encourage pupils to choose the right thing to do and, where appropriate, explain the consequences of their choices, both positive and negative.